rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.8.0.txt

 java client
 -----------
 bug fixes
-- MulticastMain could calculate negative rates, due to interger wrapping.
+- MulticastMain could calculate negative rates, due to integer wrapping.
 - fix a race condition when closing channels.
 - be consistent about naming conventions.